 Cyber threats are Internet-borne activities that may harm a computer or network and impact the availability of network data or systems.
 Cyber threats may target institutions’ computer systems, internet service providers, or personal devices, such as computers, tablets, and smart phones.
-Examples of cyber threats include keystroke logging, malware, phishing, and denial of service.
+Examples of cyber threats include keystroke logging, software bugs, malware, phishing, and denial of service.

 Cyber threats may originate from a variety of sources with specific or unspecified targets.
 Any website or internet property can be a potential target.